Jungle173668/Str-DiffSep/README.md

 # Str-DiffSep: Streamable Diffusion Model for Speech Separation

-This is the repo for Mphil in MLMI project.
+This is the repo for Streamable Diffusion Model for Speech Separation.

 Use `dit_new.yml` to create conda environment.